Hero Image

 Clinical Placement Requirements

-Students completing clinical experiences outside the State of Tennessee must verify that the state is a member of NC-SARA and obtain approval from the relevant State Board of Nursing.
+Students planning to complete clinical experiences outside the State of Tennessee must verify that the state is a member of the the National Council for State Authorization Reciprocity Agreements (NC-SARA) and obtain approval from the appropriate State Board of Nursing.
 Clinical placements in some states may not be available due to state-specific nursing regulations.

 Undergraduate Requirements